Queen Anne's War: Technology and organization

 The colonial military technology used in North America was not as developed as in Europe.
-Only a few colonial settlements had stone fortifications at the start of the war, such as St. Augustine, Florida, Boston, Quebec City, and St. John's, Newfoundland and Labrador, although Port Royal's fortifications were completed early in the war.
+Only a few colonial settlements had strong fortifications at the start of the war, such as St. Augustine, Florida, Boston, Quebec City, and St. John's, Newfoundland, although Port Royal's fortifications were completed early in the war.
 Some villages and settlements were protected by wooden palisades, but many had little more than fortified wooden houses with gun ports through which defenders could fire, and overhanging second floors from which they might fire down on attackers trying to break in below.

 Europeans and colonists were typically armed with smooth-bore muskets that had a maximum range of about 100 yd but were inaccurate at ranges beyond half that distance.
 Some colonists also carried pikes, while Indigenous warriors either carried arms supplied by the colonists or were armed with weapons such as primitive tomahawks and bows.
 A small number of colonists had training in the operation of cannon and other types of artillery, which were the only effective weapons for attacking significant stone or wooden defenses.

-Stone fortifications of Port Royal, Acadia, 1702.
-Few settlements had stone fortification at the start of the war.
+Fortifications of Port Royal, Acadia, (modern-day Annapolis Royal, Nova Scotia) 1702.